 Climate change activists never failed to provide a path for a sustainable tomorrow.
 Climate change is an important topic to be discussed among people.
 Ayana Elizabeth, a marine biologist famous as a climate leader, is constructing a solid community to find the solution to the climate crisis.
 It has to be given much attention as we are downtime to surf on the internet steam.
 We should understand the seriousness of climate change.

 A survey conducted by Facebook partnered with the Yale program on climate change communication revealed that more than 6 in 10 people evaluated worldwide need some more lucidity about climate change and its intensive effects.
 Today, Facebook took valuable measures to help our society take part in the battle of climate change.
 Facebook decided to provide reliable information to people.

 Expanding the Climate Science Center:

-Facebook has booted the Climate Science Information Center in September 2021. they are now building up the center by adding new features into their library, like quiz shows and panel discussions to notify and seize the community.
+Facebook booted the Climate Science Information Center in September 2021. they are now building up the center by adding new features into their library, like quiz shows and panel discussions to notify and seize the community.
 And also they’re renaming it the Science Information Center.

 Increasing authentic Information related to climate change:

-Facebook uses their great network subtlety as they expand the climate change section at the climate Science Center with additional factual data about climate change.
+Facebook uses its great network subtlety as they expand the climate change section at the climate Science Center with additional factual data about climate change.
 The Facebook network is working Meticulously to make sure the facts reach the community to a great extent.